-Any and all research that involves humans, animals or human or animal remains that is conducted under the auspices of CMCC, in whole or in part, on campus or off campus, must undergo institutional review by the REB consistent with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans15.
+Any and all research that involves humans, or human remains that is conducted under the auspices of CMCC, in whole or in part, on campus or off campus, must undergo institutional review by the REB consistent with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans12.
 Research that does not involve humans may require scholarly review, depending on the research (C.2.3.).